Postdoctoral Max Weber Fellow

 European University Institute

-I am currently finishing my PhD in Sociology at Humboldt-Universität zu Berlin, where I also obtained a Bachelor and Master of Arts in Social Sciences.
-Previously, I have been a visitor at the departments of sociology of Brown University and University of Haifa.
+I hold a PhD in Sociology from Humboldt-Universität zu Berlin, where I also obtained a Bachelor and Master of Arts in Social Sciences.
+I have been a visitor at the departments of sociology of Brown University and University of Haifa.

 You can find my complete CV here.